 Once all nodes are updated reboot the machines if necessary.

 Next, we need to add all node IPs to the no_proxy environment variable.
-On monsoon, by default all domains are added, but not actual IPs.
-Without adding them prior to installation there will issues getting containers to communicate between nodes.
+On my cluster, by default all domains are added, but not actual IPs.
+Without adding them prior to installation there will be issues getting containers to communicate between nodes.

-On monsoon by default, each node’s IP is already added to the no_proxy list.
-So we only need to add the other node IPs in the cluster for each machine.
+Each node’s IP is already added to the no_proxy list.
+So we only need to add the other node IPs in the cluster to each machine.

 You can add this under /etc/environment or /etc/bashrc (if using bash shell):

 Exit your shell and re-enter.
 Issue the command below to confirm IPs were correctly added:

 Optionally, I also added uppercase equivalent environment variables.
 All my environment variable additions are below (added to /etc/bashrc):

 export HTTP_PROXY=$http_proxy export HTTPS_PROXY=$https_proxy export no_proxy=$no_proxy,10.x.x.x,10.x.x.x export NO_PROXY=$no_proxy